How Much to Paint a Room in 2025?

 Stripping Wallpaper and Prepping

-If you choose to have old wallpaper removed, this may add about 40-45% to your final bill depending on the extent of the work.
-This job will also involve the wall being prepared before the paint work get underway.
+If you choose to have old wallpaper removed, this may add about 40-45% to your final bill, depending on the extent of the work.
+This job will also involve the walls being prepared before the paintwork gets underway.

 Painting the Woodwork